wadekarg/academic-kickstart/content/home/about.md

 # Biography

-Gajanan Wadekar is a graduate student at the UT Arlington and works in HDI Lab.
-His research interests include deep learning, machine learning and data mining.
+Gajanan Wadekar is a graduate student at the UT Arlington with experience of two and half year in the field of software development.
+He has fascination towards Machine Learning and Deep Learning.
+He works as Research Assistant under Dr. Deokgun Park in HDI Lab.
+He is currently working on Reinforcement Learning.